Denaby United F.C.: History

 Unlike their hiatus for the duration of the World War I, Denaby continued to play throughout World War II, competing again in the Sheffield Association League as the Midland League had been put on hold.
 They reached the league play-offs in 1944 but were beaten by Sheffield Wednesday reserves at Hillsborough.

 When the war ended the club was re-admitted to the Midland League.
-Denaby reached the First Round of the FA Cup again in 1958, losing 2–3 at home to Oldham Athletic in front 'only' 3,807 spectators.
+Denaby reached the first round of the FA Cup again in 1958, losing 2–0 at home to Oldham Athletic in front 'only' 3,807 spectators.
 The club was forced to play in the Central Alliance during the 1960–61 season when the Midland League disbanded, but re-joined when the issues surrounding the league's demise were settled.
 Their long stay in the Midland League would come to an end just four years later however, when they were voted out of the competition following two bottom placed finishes.

 The club entered into the Yorkshire Football League for the 1965–66 season, joining Division Two.
 It took just two years for Denaby to achieve promotion to Division One, and in 1968 they just missed out on winning the league championship, finishing runners-up.
 They were relegated from the top flight in 1979, and by 1981 found themselves in the Third Division for the first time.
 In 1982 the Yorkshire League merged with the Midland League to form the Northern Counties East League (NCEL) and Denaby were placed in Division One South after finishing second in their final Yorkshire League Division Three campaign.

 They won promotion to the NCEL Premier Division in 1984 and would remain there for the next 17 years, winning the league title in 1997 with the likes of Mel Sterland and Imre Varadi boosting the ranks.

 In 2001 the club received a bombshell when the local miners welfare trust informed them they would not be allowed to play at Tickhill Square beyond the end of the 2001–02 season.
 Despite the pleas of members of the public and Caroline Flint MP, the decision was upheld and come May 2002, with no home ground, the club was dissolved.
 The club's last game was on 4 May 2002 against Arnold Town.

+New club

 In 2011 a second Denaby United was formed, playing in the Doncaster and District Senior League.
-This club, based at Old Road, Conisbrough, progressed through the local league ranks and for the 2015-16 season was participating in the Sheffield & Hallamshire County Senior League Division 1.
+This club, based at Old Road, Conisbrough, progressed through the local league ranks and for the 2015–16 season was participating in the Sheffield & Hallamshire County Senior League Division 1.